 The key to improving your golf is to practice and to practice well.
 However, having enough time to practice and knowing what to practice is tricky.
 In this article we’ll cover three weekly golf practice routines you can use based on your ability and how much time you have you have to invest into your golf game.

 We’ll also look at how to practice if you are a college player or pro (or if you want to practice like one).
-If you want more skills games to add into your practice routine and a way to track your progress check out the Golf Insider Performance Diary.
+If you want more skills games to add to your practice routine and a way to track your progress check out the Golf Insider Performance Diary.

 Each practice routine contains a blend of technical practice and skill development.
 If you want to geek out over how to optimise your golf practice, check out this golf practice article, or for a specific driving range routine check out this article.
 If not, click on the links below take you to your preferred golf practice routine.

 Table of Contents

 - 1 Golf practice routine – 1 hour a week

 - 2 Golf practice routine – 3 hours a week